SpongeBob SquarePants: Theme park rides

-The SpongeBob SquarePants 4-D film and ride opened at several locations including Six Flags Over Texas, Flamingo Land Resort, and the Shedd Aquarium.
-The ride features water squirts, real bubbles, and other sensory enhancements.
+A SpongeBob SquarePants 4-D film and ride opened at several locations, including Six Flags Over Texas, Flamingo Land Resort, and the Shedd Aquarium.
+The ride features water squirts, real bubbles, and other sensory features.
 In 2012, Nickelodeon teamed up again with SimEx-Iwerks Entertainment and Super 78 to produce SpongeBob SquarePants 4-D: The Great Jelly Rescue.
 The attraction opened in early 2013 at the Mystic Aquarium & Institute for Exploration.
 It was also installed at the Nickelodeon Suites Resort Orlando in Orlando, Florida.
 The seven-minute film follows SpongeBob, Patrick, and Sandy rescuing the jellyfish of Jellyfish Fields from Plankton's evil clutches.
 On May 23, 2015, an interactive 3D show titled SpongeBob SubPants Adventure opened in Texas at Moody Gardens.
-The show was replaced with a generic "20,000 Leagues Under the Sea" re-theming in 2019.
+The show was replaced with a generic "20,000 Leagues Under the Sea" re-theme in 2019.
+A dark ride shooter attraction titled SpongeBob's Crazy Carnival Ride opened at the Circus Circus Resort in Las Vegas, Nevada in 2024.

 A variety of SpongeBob SquarePants-related attractions are currently located within Nickelodeon themed-areas at Movie Park Germany, Pleasure Beach Blackpool, Sea World, American Dream Meadowlands, and Mall of America, which includes the SpongeBob SquarePants Rock Bottom Plunge euro-fighter roller coaster.

+In 2026, Universal Kids Resort will open a themed land based on the franchise.

 Video games

 Numerous video games based on the series have been produced.
 Some of the early games include: Legend of the Lost Spatula (2001) and SpongeBob SquarePants: Battle for Bikini Bottom (2003).
 In 2013, Nickelodeon published and distributed SpongeBob Moves In!, a freemium city-building game app developed by Kung Fu Factory for iOS and Android.
 On June 5, 2019, THQ Nordic announced SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated, a full remake of the console versions of the original 2003 game.
-The game was released 1 year later on June 23, 2020 and includes cut content from the original game.
-On May 28, 2020, Apple Arcade released a game called Spongebob Squarepants: Patty Pursuit.
+The game was released one year later on June 23, 2020 and includes cut content from the original game.
+On May 28, 2020, Apple Arcade released a game called SpongeBob SquarePants: Patty Pursuit.
 In 2021, EA Sports introduced a SpongeBob-themed level to the Yard section of its Madden NFL 21 video game.

 On September 17, 2021, THQ Nordic announced SpongeBob Squarepants: The Cosmic Shake, a new original game based on the franchise.

 SpongeBob SquareShorts

-Nickelodeon launched the first global SpongeBob SquarePants-themed short film competition, SpongeBob SquareShorts: Original Fan Tributes, in 2013.
+Nickelodeon launched the first global SpongeBob SquarePants-themed short film competition, SpongeBob SquareShorts: Original Fan Tributes', in 2013.
 The contest encouraged fans and filmmakers around the world to create original short films inspired by SpongeBob for a chance to win a prize and a trip for four people to a screening event in Hollywood.
 The contest opened on May 6 and ran through June 28, 2013.
 On July 19, 2013, Nickelodeon announced the competition's finalists.
-On August 13, 2013, the under 18 years of age category was won by David of the United States for his The Krabby Commercial, while the Finally Home short by Nicole of South Africa won the 18 and over category.
+On August 13, 2013, the under-18 category was won by David of the United States for his The Krabby Commercial, while the Finally Home short by Nicole of South Africa won the 18 and over category.